andreapiras00/PII-2022-GAGET/README.md

 ## System requirements

 - Operating system: Linux, including Ubuntu, RedHat, CentOS 7+, and others.
+- Working Desktop Environment to render the GUI. **This program won't function properly without it**.

 **Known limitations**
 This tool can currently only be excecuted on a `Linux` OS, due to a bug of `graph-tool` package with macOS.